Trust International Paper Corporation: History

 Trust International Paper Corporation was established in 1978 in Mabalacat, Pampanga by Elon Ting and Sylvia S. Y. Chen.

-In the early 2000s, its overseas market include Singapore, Taiwan, Hong Kong, mainland China, Thailand, Malaysia, India and Hawaii in the United States.
+In the early 2000s, its overseas markets included Singapore, Taiwan, Hong Kong, mainland China, Thailand, Malaysia, India and Hawaii in the United States.

 American-born Filipino Mayleen Ting, the daughter of the founders, took over TIPCO's management in 2008.

-TIPCO in 2014 sought government intervention on newsprint imports through safeguard measures that would impose higher duties on imported newsprint arguing the level of importation is hurting the domestic industry.
-The national government did grant the safeguard measure but to a lesser extent than TIPCO proposed which led to the company to defer its investment plans.
+TIPCO in 2014 sought government intervention in newsprint imports through safeguard measures that would impose higher duties on imported newsprint arguing the level of importation is hurting the domestic industry.
+The national government granted the safeguard measure but to a lesser extent than TIPCO proposed which led to the company deferring its investment plans.

-In 2014, TIPCO reportedly is the largest paper company in the Philippines, having an annual production capacity of 230,000 MT for paper-based products including newsprint and writing paper.
+In 2014, TIPCO reportedly was the largest paper company in the Philippines, having an annual production capacity of 230,000 MT for paper-based products including newsprint and writing paper.

-In 2020, due to lessened global demand due caused by the COVID-19 pandemic, TIPCO suspended all of its production with plans to resume operation on late 2021.
+In 2020, due to lessened global demand caused by the COVID-19 pandemic, TIPCO suspended all of its production with plans to resume operation in late 2021.